LaboratoryOpticsBiosciences/bioimageloader/README.md

     When mask has a single channel, make them have the same dtype.
 - [ ]  random sampling, shuffle in BatchDataLoader
 - [ ]  update overview table
+- [ ]  fix plt.rcParams['image.interpolation'] does not work in `./notebooks/_sample_images.ipynb`
+    Possible contribution chance to matplotlib!

 ## Others
 - [ ]  More data